 What we’re specifically speaking to are the following:

-Strategy – this is where the consulting company works with management, conducts its own market research, defines current and future states.
+This is where the consulting company works with management, conducts its own market research, defines current and future states.

-Design – together strategic plans are laid out to achieve the future state that is measurable actional functional and flexible.
+Together strategic plans are laid out to achieve the future state that is measurable actional functional and flexible.
 Product is defined, customer experiences are mapped out, the technology architecture is selected.

-Execution – the product is built, customer experience is implement, and data, tracking, analytics and marketing tools are implemented to test against predefined KPIs.
+The product is built, customer experience is implement, and data, tracking, analytics and marketing tools are implemented to test against predefined KPIs.

-Grow – a dedicated product team is assigned to the project for ~12 months, working alongside marketing to grow the product in a controlled fashion all the meanwhile optimizing product market alignment.
+A dedicated product team is assigned to the project for ~12 months, working alongside marketing to grow the product in a controlled fashion all the meanwhile optimizing product market alignment.